confluentinc/demo-dsp-fraud-detection/LAB2/LAB2-README.md

 ### Navigate to Flink Via Internal Windows Machine
 These events are protected and only available within the private network; therefore, we will need to access the events from the internal windows jump server.
+>[NOTE]: You can skip this section if you have already completed this in Lab 1.
 1. Reopen the Windows Jump Server; this is the server setup in the [access the internal Windows machine section](#access-the-internal-windows-machine)
 2. Log into [Confluent Cloud](https://confluent.cloud/login)
 3. Select `Environments`